nodejs/node/doc/api/buffer.markdown

 ### The `--zero-fill-buffers` command line option

-Node.js can be started using the `--zero-fill-buffers` command line option to force all newly allocated `Buffer` and `SlowBuffer` instances created using either `new Buffer(size)`, `Buffer.allocUnsafe(size)`, `Buffer.allocUnsafeSlow(size)` or `new SlowBuffer(size)` to be *automatically zero-filled* upon creation.
+Node.js can be started using the `--zero-fill-buffers` command line option to force all newly allocated `Buffer` instances created using either `new Buffer(size)`, `Buffer.allocUnsafe(size)`, `Buffer.allocUnsafeSlow(size)` or `new SlowBuffer(size)` to be *automatically zero-filled* upon creation.
 Use of this flag *changes the default behavior* of these methods and *can have a significant impact* on performance.
 Use of the `--zero-fill-buffers` option is recommended only when absolutely necessary to enforce that newly allocated `Buffer` instances cannot contain potentially sensitive data.

 ```
 $ node --zero-fill-buffers